Bassala Sambou: Crewe Alexandra

 On 27 January 2022, Sambou signed an 18-month deal to join EFL League One side Crewe Alexandra, making his debut two days later, coming on as a 75th minute substitute for Oliver Finney in a home defeat by Rotherham United.
-He scored his first Crewe goal in a 2-1 defeat at Milton Keynes Dons on 5 April 2022.
+He scored his first Crewe goal in a 2–1 defeat at Milton Keynes Dons on 5 April 2022.

-Early the following season, Sambou was sent off after grabbing Theo Vassell by the throat during an off-the-ball incident in the 31st minute of Crewe's 3-0 League Two defeat at Salford City on 13 August 2022.
+Early the following season, Sambou was sent off after grabbing Theo Vassell by the throat during an off-the-ball incident in the 31st minute of Crewe's 3–0 League Two defeat at Salford City on 13 August 2022.
 He apologised for his actions after the game, but faced an automatic three-match suspension plus further disciplinary action by Crewe manager Alex Morris.

+Oldham Athletic

-On 17 March 2023, Sambou signed for National League club Oldham Athletic on loan until the end of the season, now managed by David Unsworth whom Sambou had played under in his time at the Everton academy.
+On 17 March 2023, Sambou signed for National League club Oldham Athletic on loan until the end of the season (Sambou had played for Oldham manager David Unsworth at the Everton academy).
+Sambou scored his first goal for Oldham in a 2–2 draw against Altrincham on 7 April 2023.

+Following his return to Crewe, discussions about his future with the club were said to be "ongoing" on 15 May 2023.
+He left Crewe by mutual consent in June 2023.

+Neftçi

+On February 8, 2025, Sambou moved from Enosis Neon Paralimni FC to Neftçi on a fee of €100 thousand and signed a 1.5 year contract.